Bayard Rustin: New York City school boycott

 In early 1964, Reverend Milton Galamison and other Harlem community leaders invited Rustin to coordinate a citywide boycott of public schools to protest their de facto segregation.
-Prior to the boycott, the organizers asked the United Federation of Teachers Executive Board to join the boycott or ask teachers to join the picket lines.
-The union declined, promising only to protect from reprisals any teachers who participated.
-More than 400,000 New Yorkers participated in a one-day February 3, 1964, boycott demanding complete integration of the city's schools.
-Historian Daniel Perlstein notes that "newspapers were astounded both by the numbers of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protesters."
-It was, Rustin stated, and newspapers reported, "the largest civil rights demonstration" in American history.
-Rustin said that "the movement to integrate the schools will create far-reaching benefits" for teachers as well as students.
+Before the boycott, the organizers asked the United Federation of Teachers Executive Board to join it or ask teachers to join the picket lines.
+The union declined, promising only to protect teachers who participated from reprisal.
+More than 400,000 New Yorkers participated in a February 3 boycott demanding complete integration of the city's schools.
+Historian Daniel Perlstein wrote, "newspapers were astounded both by the numbers of black and Puerto Rican parents and children who boycotted and by the complete absence of violence or disorder from the protesters."
+It was, Rustin said, and newspapers reported, "the largest civil rights demonstration" in U.S. history.
+Rustin said "the movement to integrate the schools will create far-reaching benefits" for teachers and students.

-Rustin organized a May March 18 which called for "maximum possible" integration.
-Perlstein recounts: "The UFT and other white moderates endorsed the May rally, yet only four thousand protesters showed up, and the Board of Education was no more responsive to the conciliatory May demonstration than to the earlier, more confrontational boycott."
+Rustin organized a May rally to call for "maximum possible" integration.
+Perlstein wrote: "The UFT and other white moderates endorsed the May rally, yet only four thousand protesters showed up, and the Board of Education was no more responsive to the conciliatory May demonstration than to the earlier, more confrontational boycott."

-When Rustin was invited to speak at the University of Virginia in 1964, school administrators tried to ban him, out of fear that he would organize a school boycott there.
+When Rustin was invited to speak at the University of Virginia in 1964, school administrators tried to ban him out of fear that he would organize a school boycott there.

+After 1964

 From protest to politics

-In the spring of 1964, Martin Luther King was considering hiring Rustin as executive director of SCLC but was advised against it by Stanley Levison, a longtime activist friend of Rustin's.
-He opposed the hire because of what he considered Rustin's growing devotion to the political theorist Max Shachtman.
+In the spring of 1964, King was considering hiring Rustin as executive director of SCLC but Stanley Levison, a longtime activist friend of Rustin's, advised King against it because of what he considered Rustin's growing devotion to the political theorist Max Shachtman.
 Other SCLC leaders opposed Rustin due to his sexuality.

-At the 1964 Democratic National Convention, which followed Freedom Summer in Mississippi, Rustin became an adviser to the Mississippi Freedom Democratic Party (MFDP); they were trying to gain recognition as the legitimate, non–Jim Crow delegation from their state, where blacks had been officially disenfranchised since the turn of the century (as they were generally throughout the South) and excluded from the official political system.
-DNC leaders Lyndon Johnson and Hubert Humphrey offered only two non-voting seats to the MFDP, with the official seating going to the regular segregationist Mississippi delegation.
+At the 1964 Democratic National Convention, which followed Freedom Summer in Mississippi, Rustin became an adviser to the Mississippi Freedom Democratic Party (MFDP), which was trying to gain recognition as the legitimate, non–Jim Crow delegation from its state, where Black people had been officially disenfranchised since the turn of the century (as they were generally throughout the South) and excluded from the official political system.
+DNC leaders Lyndon B. Johnson and Hubert Humphrey offered only two non-voting seats to the MFDP, with the official seating going to the regular segregationist Mississippi delegation.
 Rustin and the AFL–CIO leaders urged the MFDP to take the offer.
 MFDP leaders, including Fannie Lou Hamer and Bob Moses, angrily rejected the arrangement; many of their supporters became highly suspicious of Rustin.
 Rustin's attempt to compromise appealed to the Democratic Party leadership.